Dosage Form: lotion

 Clear: No papules or pustules and minimal residual or no erythema.

-Metronidazole Topical Lotion is contraindicated in individuals with a history of hypersensitivity to metronidazole or to other ingredients of the formulation.
+Metronidazole Lotion Topical Lotion is contraindicated in individuals with a history of hypersensitivity to metronidazole or to other ingredients of the formulation.

-Topical metronidazole formulations have been reported to cause tearing of the eyes.
+Topical Metronidazole Lotion formulations have been reported to cause tearing of the eyes.
 Therefore, contact with the eyes should be avoided.
 If a reaction suggesting local irritation occurs, patients should be directed to use the medication less frequently or discontinue use.
 Metronidazole is a nitroimidazole and should be used with care in patients with evidence or history of blood dyscrasia.

 Information for Patients: